ReciNet: Reciprocal Space-Aware Long-Range Modeling for Crystalline Property Prediction: Method

-\paragraph{Fractional coordinates and reciprocal lattice vectors.} To effectively extract features from long-range information in reciprocal space, we propose using fractional coordinates $\boldsymbol{f}$ and basis reciprocal lattice vectors $\boldsymbol{k}_m$ with continuous filters convolution.
-Together, they enable a precise and symmetry-consistent representation of periodic structures (discussed in \Cref{sec:preliminary}).
-Our approach differs from previous methods \citep{kosmala2023ewald} for the following reasons.
+\paragraph{Fractional coordinates and reciprocal lattice vectors.} To effectively extract features from long-range information in reciprocal space, we propose using fractional coordinates $\boldsymbol{f}$ and reciprocal lattice vectors $\boldsymbol{k}$ (\Cref{sec:preliminary}) with continuous filter convolution.
+This approach differs from previous methods for the following reasons.
 First, for crystalline materials, Cartesian coordinates can introduce ambiguities, as identical crystal structures may be expressed differently due to periodic transformations, such as translations or rotations.
 For example, the lattice matrices $\textbf{L}=[\boldsymbol{\ell}_1, \boldsymbol{\ell}_2, \boldsymbol{\ell}_3]^\top$ and $\textbf{L}'=[\boldsymbol{\ell}_1+\boldsymbol{\ell}_2, \boldsymbol{\ell}_2, \boldsymbol{\ell}_3]^\top$ describe identical periodic patterns but differ in their Cartesian representations.
-In contrast, fractional coordinates normalize atomic positions relative to the unit cell, ensuring invariance under periodic transformations and eliminating redundancies in Cartesian representations.
-Second, it relies on a predefined grid size as hyperparameters to cover all relevant frequencies as $\boldsymbol{k}$, which could disrupt the unit cell symmetry and substantially increase computational costs, particularly for large unit cells and complex systems.
-Instead, our method leverages the natural periodicity of the lattice in materials, avoiding redundant grid parameterization and ensuring a symmetry-consistent representation of long-range interactions.
-Therefore, by combining fractional coordinates $\boldsymbol{f}$ and basis reciprocal lattice vectors $\boldsymbol{k}_m$, we achieve an effective framework for feature extraction in reciprocal space, accurately capturing the long-range information of crystal materials.
+In contrast, fractional coordinates normalize atomic positions relative to the unit cell, ensuring consistent representation under periodic transformations and eliminating redundancies in Cartesian representations.
+Second, \cite{kosmala2023ewald} relies on a predefined grid size as hyperparameter to cover all relevant frequencies, which could disrupt the unit cell symmetry and substantially increase computational costs, particularly for large unit cells and complex systems.
+Instead, by combining fractional coordinates $\boldsymbol{f}$ and basis reciprocal lattice vectors $\boldsymbol{k}_m$, we achieve an effective framework for feature extraction in reciprocal space, accurately capturing the long-range information of crystals.

-With the aforementioned representations, our model enables both short-range and long-range message passing to effectively capture comprehensive material structural features.
+With the aforementioned representations of crystalline materials, our model enables both short-range and long-range message passing to effectively capture comprehensive structural features.